EandrewJones/My_website/content/project/who-accommodates/index.md

 +++
 # Project title.
-title = "Accommodation in the Shadow of Hierarchy" subtitle = "Explaining which Countries Welcome China’s Rise"
+title = "Money, Morals, or Might?" subtitle = "Explaining which Countries Welcome China’s Rise"

 # Date this page was created.